 - /R/: Carrier_Extend

-These fields are present inside the FPGA & on the SGMII bus but not on the Ethernet network.
+These fields are present inside the FPGA & on the SGMII bus (between FPGA and PHY) but not on the Ethernet network.
 They are used by the FPGA's state machines to frame the Ethernet packet, and the sgmii_cont module distinguishes these fields from data using the rx_k signal (asserted for special code groups)

 Verilog module: sgmii_cont